google/WebFundamentals/src/content/en/fundamentals/payments/index.md

   </div>
   <div style="min-width:50%">
     <h3>Secure and Flexible</h3>
-    W3C Payment APIs provide industry-leading payment technology to the web, and can easily integrate a secure payment solution.</div>
+    Web Payments provide industry-leading payment technology to the web, and can easily integrate a secure payment solution.</div>
 </section>